Back in 2015, I began searching for the top plants to make us happy

 They are also a doddle to grow at home!
 Once in the ground, they spread by rhizome root systems.
 This means that they will spread easily underneath trees and in shady spots they quickly colonise the ground.

 Lily of the valley is also an evocative plant – it was in Kate Middleton’s wedding bouquet.

 N.B.
-Please remember that lily of the valley is a very poisonous plant – take care when growing it if you have small children.
+Please remember that lily of the valley is a very poisonous plant – take care when growing it if you have small kids.

 2. Sweet pea

 Many people at Chelsea told me that seeing sweet peas triggers memories of their childhood, time spent working in the garden with their grandmother.

 Recently, I’ve been looking into how the scent of flowers can really lift your mood and this flower does exactly that.